TheGhostHuCodes/TheGhostHuCodes.github.io/content/blog/2017-05-30-jekyll-blog-with-docker-container.md

 +++
-title = "Writing a Jekyll blog using a Docker container" description = "The one where I use docker to compile Jekyll sites." date = 2017-05-30
+title = "Writing a Jekyll blog using a Docker container" description = "The one in which I use docker to compile Jekyll sites." date = 2017-05-30

 [taxonomies]